These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 Lao-tse had it right 2,500 years ago

-2,500 years ago, the Chinese philosopher-poet Lao-Tse knew this and spoke of it.
-He knew that the real leader “leads from behind”, not brandishing his bravado from in front, but humbly serving the People.
+2,500 years ago, the Chinese philosopher-poet Lao-Tse knew this and spoke of it in his famous poem the Tao Teh Ching.
+He knew that the real leader “leads from behind”, not brandishing his bravado from the front, but humbly serving the People in a way that few even notice.
+He does the opposite of bringing attention to himself, but rather to his acts which serve his People.

 Lao-Tse knew that leadership is not about the leader, but about the People he committed to serve.

-He offered many adages about the nature of wise, prudent, humble governance, just the opposite of the egoic hubris and murderous war-mongering we see today.
+He offered many adages about the nature of wise, prudent, humble governance, just the opposite of the egoic hubris and violent, war-mongering we see rampantly today.

 (Tao Teh Ching, 30)